-A report outlining concerns over construction standards for the Canterbury Television building did not raise any "red flags" about its overall design, an engineer for the building designer says.
+A report outlining concerns about construction standards at the Canterbury Television (CTV) building did not raise any "red flags" about its overall design, an engineer for the building designer says.

-Alan Reay Consultants Ltd (ARCL) engineer Geoff Banks today told the Canterbury earthquakes royal commission that he relied on the expertise of the company that produced the report when deciding not to check for other problems.
+Alan Reay Consultants (ARCL) engineer Geoff Banks this morning told the Canterbury earthquake royal commission he relied on the expertise of the company which produced the report when deciding not to check for other problems.

 Banks said the problem meant the building would "effectively separate" from the shear walls before they reached their full loading capacity.